HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 Your class will determine your Prime Stat which you instead roll 4d6 and keep the highest 3 on when Testing.

+# Fighting
+## Rounds
+Each Round the Guide describes what it appears like the monsters are going to do.
+Save Cunning plus the highest HD amongst the enemies to act first.
+## On Your Turn
+You take two actions per round.

+Move to an adjacent zone, Strike, trip, get infront of an ally, fetch an item.
+You may only Strike once.

+Get creative.
+## Attacking
+Save the relevant Stat, dealing damage on a success.

+Brawn for melee, Cunning for ranged.

+Being attacked?
+Save Dexterity or take damage.
+## Zweihand
+When wielding 2 weapons or a weapon with 2 hands, roll a d4, adding the result to the Attack and Damage.
+## Armour
+Gives you a ‘pool’ of Armour Dice (AD) equal to the Armour Value (AV).
+Each AD is a d6.

+When taking damage, you gamble AD.
+Roll the AD you gambled, reducing the incoming damage by the result.
+ADs that roll a 5 or 6 are marked as Chipped.

+Chipped ADs are put aside and can’t be used.
+During a Long Rest, with a smithing kit you can try to fix them.
+Roll above the AV and the die is no-longer Chipped, else the die is Broken and needs to be repaired by a Smith.

+Shields and helmets add +1 each to the AD pool.
+## Zones
+When combat starts the Table will divide the location into at least 3 Zones.
+Each zone signifying a sort of Landmark in the area.
+## Death & Dying
+When taking damage beyond 0 HP, gain a Scar.
+## Scars
+Scars are horrifying and beautiful reminders of the dangerous life you live.
+When you gain a Scar make note of what it looks like and how you got it.
+Mark it as open and make a Deathroll.

+Closing Scars depends on the capabilities of the Guild.
+## Deathrolls
+Save 3d3 under open Scars dying on a failure.
+Overexerting subtracts from your Max HP which does not recover.
+Forgo the Deathroll to instead suffer a Major Scar or fall unconscious.
+## Major Scars
+Debilitating trauma that often serve a new challenge to overcome for the rest of your life.
+They cannot be closed.
+Often things such as missing limbs or lost senses, it is up to you and the Guide to figure out how it manifests.
+## Rest & Healing
+**SAFE REST**: A weeks rest in a safe location.
+Heal all HP, remove all stress, and roll Recovery.
+Dividing the Recovery result among the Stats that have been overexerted.

+**SHORT REST**: Consume a ration and rest an hour.
+Doing so recovers 2 HP, once a day.

+**LONG REST**: When camping out, roll Recovery to remove stress and heal 2 HP for every Boon you have.
+Reduce the amount of healing received by 2 for every Bane.

+**BOONS**
+- Bedroll   • Booze/Drugs
+- Shelter   • Fire
+- Freshly cooked meal

+**BANES**
+- Wet/Cold • Sick
+- Hungry    • Combat
+- Evil environment